Yiannar/Yiannar/README.md

 - 👯 I’m looking to collaborate on new ideas and projects
 - 🤔 I’m looking for help with web design, CSS, UX/UI
 - 💬 Ask me about astrology, beauty, health and tech
-- 📫 How to reach me: www.linkedin.com/in/yianna-richey-aa00ba15b
+- 📫 How to reach me: www.linkedin.com/in/yiannar
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I like to bake !
+- ⚡ Fun fact: I like makeup & traveling !